Public Relations (PR) Officer Salary

 Public relations officer jobs typically require a bachelor’s degree in marketing, communications, or a related field, as well as three to five years of public relations experience.
 Previous media experience is often preferred.
 Strong written and oral communications skills, good interpersonal skills, and the ability to think creatively is a must.
 Public relations officers must be proficient with basic computer programs as well.

 Public Relations (PR) Officer Tasks

 - Create, support, steer and track publicity campaigns.

 - Set brand standards and design online and paper materials are up to date.

 - Interact with the press and the public, forming strong positive relations.

 - React to publicity situations and interact with the press to improve organizational image.

 Popular Skills for Public Relations (PR) Officer

-Survey takers who work as Public Relations Officers typically report just a few professional skills.
-Most notably, facility with Marketing Communications and Media / Public Relations are correlated to pay that is significantly above average, leading to increases of 73 percent and 14 percent, respectively.
-Those listing Oral / Verbal Communication as a skill should be prepared for drastically lower pay.
-Marketing Communications and Media / Public Relations are correlating skills — those who know the former usually know the latter.
+Typical Public Relations Officers report a focused set of job skills.
+Most notably, facility with Marketing Communications and Media / Public Relations are correlated to pay that is significantly above average, leading to increases of 69 percent and 11 percent, respectively.
+Those listing Oral / Verbal Communication and Social Media Marketing as skills, on the other hand, should be prepared for drastically lower pay.
+It is not unusual for someone who knows Marketing Communications to be familiar with Media / Public Relations as well.

 Pay by Experience Level for Public Relations (PR) Officer